The Positive List for Skilled Work

 - Where can I find out if my employer is covered by Læreplads-AUB?
 If your employer is covered by Læreplads-AUB, they can check their status on Business in Denmark

 - My employer is not covered by Læreplads-AUB.
 How can my employer be covered in the future?
-Your employer can read more about how to be covered by Læreplads-AUB here
+Your employer can read more about how to be covered by Læreplads-AUB here (in Danish only).

 - I need guidance applying for a residence and work permit under the Positive List for Skilled Work.
 Questions regarding applying for a residence and work permit under the Positive List for Skilled Work should be directed to SIRI.
 You can find SIRI’s contact information here